OAGi/Score/docs/user_guide/index.rst

    7. *Definition*.
 Specify the description of the BCCP. *Definition* is optional but a warning is given if none is specified.

-2. Click the “Update” button at the top right to save changes.
+2. Click the "Update" button at the top right to save changes.

 Delete a newly created BCCP
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^